CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] Faculty Select Setup (@Steph, @Jamie)
 - [ ] Continuations will need a vendor change from main_gobi_dep to main_gobi
 - [ ] Jobs to automate the STC process from the ACD side?
+- [ ] Vlookup MAP Standing Order back to spreadsheet from Glenn to send to GOBI.

 #### Complete
 - [x] Setup Printers